gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 The placeholder appears vertically and horizontally centered in the chatbot.

-## Add Multimodal Capability to your chatbot
+## Making a Multimodal Chat Interface

-You may want to add multimodal capability to your chatbot.
+You may want to add multimodal capability to your chat interface.
 For example, you may want users to be able to easily upload images or files to your chatbot and ask questions about it.
 You can make your chatbot "multimodal" by passing in a single parameter (`multimodal=True`) to the `gr.ChatInterface` class.

+When `multimodal=True`, the signature of `fn` changes slightly.
+The first parameter of your function should accept a dictionary consisting of the submitted text and uploaded files that looks like this: `{"text": "user input", "file": ["file_path1", "file_path2", ...]}`.

 ```python
 import gradio as gr